 Process of Installing Solar Panels

 The process of installing solar panels begins much before the physical installation.
-There is a lot of planning and decision making involved in solar panel installation.
+A lot of planning and decision-making is involved in solar panel installation.

 Let’s go through the entire step-by-step process of installing solar panels.